 1. Learn the language.
 Ultimately, the FAFSA calculates Expected Family Contribution (EFC), which considers income, assets and size of household (the household’s number of students in college) to determine how much a student and his or her family can contribute.
 Keep in mind – this figure doesn’t reflect the actual total you pay for college or any specific financial aid package.
 For dependent students, this means parental information needs to be included; married students must be legally married on the day of filing.

 2. Chart your course.
 Filing will take about an hour, the U.S. Department of Education estimates, assuming 55 minutes the first time and 45 for renewal.
 Understand which elements impact your EFC before you begin.
-Advisors suggest testing your plan with a free predictive tool, like the U.S. Department of Education’s FAFSA4caster, to estimate EFC.
+Advisors suggest testing your plan with a free predictive tool, like the U.S. Department of Education’s Federal Student Aid Estimator, to estimate EFC.

 3. Gather your documents.
 Prepare the items that apply to you – and plan to include your parents if filing as a dependent.
 Key documents include: